 AFCI outlets contain electronic components to monitor a circuit for the presence of dangerous conditions that could cause a fire.
 AFCI outlets will turn a circuit off quickly if they detect dangerous arcing.

-You can control smart outlets from your mobile device using your home’s wireless network.
-You can program these outlets to power on and off at certain times, as well as control the outlets while you’re away from home.
+You can control smart plugs from your mobile device using your home’s wireless network.
+You can program these plugs to power on and off at certain times, as well as control the plugs while you’re away from home.

 USB Outlets